YouHaveTrouble/minecraft-optimization/README.md

 ### [server.properties]

-#### simulation-distance
+#### view-distance

 `Good starting value: 4`

-Simulation distance is distance in chunks around the player that the server will tick.
+View distance is distance in chunks around the player that the server will tick.
 Essentially the distance from the player that things will happen.
-This includes furnaces smelting, crops and saplings growing, etc. This is an option you want to purposefully set low, somewhere around `3` or `4`, because of the existence of `view-distance`.
+This includes furnaces smelting, crops and saplings growing, etc. This is an option you want to purposefully set low, somewhere around `3` or `4`, because of the existence of `simulation-distance`.
 This allows to load more chunks without ticking them.
 This effectively allows players to see further without the same performance impact.

-#### view-distance
+#### simulation-distance

 `Good starting value: 7`

 This is the distance in chunks that will be sent to players, similar to no-tick-view-distance from paper.

-The total view distance will be equal to the greatest value between `simulation-distance` and `view-distance`.
-For example, if the simulation distance is set to 4, and the view distance is 12, the total distance sent to the client will be 12 chunks.
+The total view distance will be equal to the greatest value between `view-distance` and `simulation-distance`.
+For example, if the view distance is 4, and the simulation distance is set to 12, the total distance sent to the client will be 12 chunks.

 ### [spigot.yml]